kokhouser/kokhouser.github.io/_posts/2015-03-05-executing-conceptions.md

 </p>

 <p>
 	Fast forward to early January of this year.
 I've started my Web Development course, and really quickly crash-coursed through the early introduction to HTML and CSS.
 Both were technologies I had already dabbled with since my first exposure to the web, but had never actually spent time getting better-acquainted with.
-After a disasterous first class project (the details of which I wish not go into), I've realized that not only did I understand basic web development well, but that I actually enjoyed doing it.
+After a disastrous first class project (the details of which I wish not go into), I've realized that not only did I understand basic web development well, but that I actually enjoyed doing it.
 </p>

 <p>